yobulkdev/yobulkdev/README.md

 Why YoBulk will be an engineer's choice:

--   Uses nodejs streaming,so importing is superfast.
+-   YoBulk uses nodejs streaming,so importing large CSV is superfast.
--   Framework is ready for adding your custom validation functions
+-   Framework is ready for adding your custom validation functions.
--   Easy to use and develop built on top of next.js
+-   Easy to use and develop built on top of next.js.
 -   A real and powerfull framework which uses the real power of opensource CSV libraries.
--   Bulit on top of mongo.We have plans to add support for SQL databases.
+-   Bulit on top of mongo.We have plans to add support for SQL databases.😁
--   Both standalone importer and template based importer for SaaS is available.
+-   Both standalone importer and a template based importer for SaaS is available.
 -   Making sure CSV importing edge cases, so you never again have to worry about importing customer data to your database.
 -   We are adding a ML module for automatching and auto correction of CSV import error.